-The type of key you had and the year the car was manufactured are maybe the most important factors.(chip, intelligent fob, “push to start”, remote, regular “non-transponder” key).
-The newer the car is, the better security features the key had and therefore you can expect to pay more than $250 for a replacement key.
-Choose your Buick model (from the drop-down menu) and type of key you had for a more accurate price and information.
+The type of key you had and the year the car was manufactured are probably the most important factors as they dictate whether you need a chip, intelligent fob, “push to start”, remote, or a regular “non-transponder” key.
+Keys for late Buick model cars have better security features and so you can expect to pay more than $250 for a replacement key.
+Choose your Buick model (from the drop-down menu) and the type of key you had for more accurate pricing and information.

-In addition, it depends where you get a key replacement.
+It depends on where you get a key replacement.
 The dealer, automotive locksmith or get it online.
 Click here to get a more detailed explanation.

-The dealer usually charges about 10%-15% less than a locksmith would for the key.
-However, most chances you will have to tow the car there to program the new key or remote and therefore the total price is usually higher.
+A dealer typically charges about 10%-15% less than a locksmith for the key.
+However, you’ll probably have to tow the car to the dealer so they can code/program the new key or remote, so the total price is usually higher.

-Furthermore, consider that if you are looking to have a locksmith to come out and make you a new key outside regular business hours, the price may go up.
+Consider that if you are thinking about getting a locksmith to come out and make you a new key outside of regular business hours, the price is likely to spiral.

-A: A good rule of thumb is that a key that had a plastic cover at the top and/or the was made after the year of 2000, most chances had a chip in it.
+A: A good rule of thumb is that a key that had a plastic cover at the top and/or the vehicle was manufactured after the year 1998 most likely had a chip in it.

-An automotive locksmith for Buick keys replacement can do that on site.
+An automotive locksmith for Buick keys replacement can do that on-site.
 Alternatively, you can contact the dealer, but the car will have to be towed there.

 Q: Can I get a Buick key replacement by VIN?

-A: That depends on the year of your car and type of key you had.
+A: That depends on the year of manufacture of your car and the type of key you had.

 For more information click here